-It takes less than five minutes to properly set up this inflatable outdoor movie screen.
-It comes with all of the blowers you’ll need to fill its massive 20-foot frame.
+It takes less than five minutes to set up this inflatable outdoor movie screen properly.
+It comes with all the blowers you’ll need to fill its massive 20-foot frame.
 This frame size gives you plenty of room to watch your favorite movies or television shows.
-However, keep in mind that the screen is closer to 15.5 feet diagonally.
+However, remember that the screen is closer to 15.5 feet diagonally.

 The electric blower that comes with the screen is quiet, so you won’t be bothered when filling it with air.
 It’s quite hefty once it’s been filled.
 This means that even in high winds, you won’t have to worry about the screen flying away.
-To firmly secure the frame to the ground, it comes with various ropes and plastic pegs.
+It comes with various ropes and plastic pegs to firmly secure the frame to the ground.
 There’s even a handy carrying pouch where you can put the accessories for easier organization.

-The frame’s construction, on the other hand, is susceptible to physical harm.
+On the other hand, the frame’s construction is susceptible to physical harm.
 Make sure the screen is on a flat surface free of rocks or other sharp items that could penetrate the frame.

 The screen is moderately bright and does not allow ambient light from the back to pass through.
 As a result, it’s an excellent outdoor movie screen for watching movies or TV shows during the day.

 - It’s simple to set up and takedown

 - The fan that inflates is quite silent.